-X-34 Technology Testbed Demonstrator on NASA Dryden ramp NASA Photo by Tony Landis To accomplish this, the craft had several unique features: lightweight composite airframe structures; reusable composite propellant tanks, tank insulation; advanced thermal protection systems capable of surviving subsonic flights through inclement weather; integrated low-cost avionics, including differential Global Positioning System and Inertial Navigation System; and integrated automated vehicle health monitoring and checkout.
+X-34 Advanced Technology Demonstrator on NASA Dryden ramp NASA Photo by Tony Landis.
+To accomplish this, the craft had several unique features: lightweight composite airframe structures; reusable composite propellant tanks, tank insulation; advanced thermal protection systems capable of surviving subsonic flights through inclement weather; integrated low-cost avionics, including differential Global Positioning System and Inertial Navigation System; and integrated automated vehicle health monitoring and checkout.

 A completely new rocket motor, the reusable Fastrac engine, was to be the X-34's power.
 It was designed and developed by Marshall Space Flight Center engineers and built by NASA's industry partners.

 The unmanned X-34 was expected to fly at speeds up to eight times the speed of sound and reach altitudes of approximately 50 miles before descending to a controlled landing on a runway, similar to landings performed by the space shuttles.
 Three airframes were planned, designated A-1, A-2, and A-3, but only two airframes were completed before the project was canceled.